-(j) a resolution in writing, signed by the directors for the time being entitled to receive notice of a meeting of the directors, or of a committee of directors, is as valid and effectual as if it had been passed at a meeting of the directors or a committee of directors duly convened and held.

-(3) A company shall cause minutes of the proceedings of meetings of its directors and a committee of directors to be entered in a book or books kept for the purpose.

-(4) A minute kept under subsection (1), if purporting to be signed by the chairperson of the meeting at which the proceedings took place or of the next succeeding meeting, is prima facie evidence of the proceedings.

-(5) Where minutes have been made in accordance with this section, until the contrary is proved, the meeting is duly convened, held and conducted and the appointments of directors are valid.

-(6) Where a company fails to comply with subsection (1), the company and every officer of the company that is in default is liable to pay to the Registrar, an administrative penalty of five hundred penalty units.
+- (j) a resolution in writing, signed by the directors for the time being entitled to receive notice of a meeting of the directors, or of a committee of directors, is as valid and effectual as if it had been passed at a meeting of the directors or a committee of directors duly convened and held. - (2) A company shall cause minutes of the proceedings of meetings of its directors and a committee of directors to be entered in a book or books kept for the purpose. - (3) A minute kept under subsection (1) if purporting to be signed by the chairperson of the meeting at which the proceedings took place or of the next succeeding meeting, is prima facie evidence of the proceedings. - (4) Where minutes have been made in accordance with this section, until the contrary is proved, the meeting is duly convened, held and conducted and the appointments of directors are valid. - (5) Where a company fails to comply with subsection (1) the company and every officer of the company that is in default is liable to a fine of not more than five hundred penalty units.